dvera/riskreport/biomarker/omega_6_fatty_acids.md

 ## Omega-6 Fatty Acids

-Essential fats found in vegetable oils and nuts.
-Important for cell structure and metabolism; excess intake relative to omega-3s may promote inflammation.
+Omega-6 fatty acids are essential fats found in vegetable oils and nuts.
+They are important for cell structure and metabolism.
+Excess intake of omega-6 fatty acids relative to omega-3s may promote inflammation.

 <div style="display: flex; flex-direction: column; gap: 10px;">